-Improper management and use of fertilizers can lead to local water pollution and release greenhouse gases during production.
-Growers should use a nutrient management plan to improve the efficiency of fertilizer and manure use for production.
-Growers can use precision agriculture, which applies only the amount of fertilizer needed.
+Improper management and use of fertilizers during cotton production can lead to local water pollution and the release of greenhouse gases.
+Growers should use a nutrient management plan to improve the efficiency of fertilizer and manure use.
+They can also use precision agriculture, which applies only the amount of fertilizer needed.
 Where appropriate, growers could plant vegetative buffer zones around streams to help prevent water pollution via nutrient runoff.